maoweinilsson/PDC-software-web/index.rst

 **Requesting new software**

-If you want to use software that is not currently installed, then you should `Contact PDC support <https://www.pdc.kth.se/about/contact/support-requests>`_.
+If you want to use software that is not currently installed, then you should contact `PDC support <https://www.pdc.kth.se/about/contact/support-requests>`_.

 Overview